-The ultimate Easter side dish, Creamy Spring Peas with Bacon + Mint feature a delicious combo of flavors and textures from sweet green peas, fresh sugar snaps, salty bacon, a decadent cream sauce, and refreshing pops of mint!
+Creamed Peas with Bacon + Mint is the ultimate Easter side dish, featuring a delicious combo of flavors and textures from sweet green peas, fresh sugar snaps, salty bacon, a decadent cream sauce, and refreshing pops of mint!

 - 1 tablespoon extra-virgin olive oil

 - 16 ounces (about 3 cups) frozen green peas, thawed

 - 6 ounces bacon